erdinckaya/prometheus/README.md

-Prometheus is design as an example of authoritative server client relation with UDP and RUDP.
+Prometheus is designed as an example of authoritative server client relation with UDP and RUDP.
-It is developed by full Unity 2019 ECS.
 It has client predictions, server lag compensation and also full new Unity ECS paradigm.
 Moreover Prometheus is using [`Yojimbo.Net`](https://github.com/erdinckaya/yojimbo.net) for networking which is very fast and lightweight networking library for dedicated servers.